dccuchile/wefe/doc/contribute.rst

                 allowed to lose when transforming its words into embeddings.
                 In the case that any set of the query loses proportionally more words than this limit, the result values will be np.nan, by default 0.2

             preprocessors : List[Dict[str, Union[str, bool, Callable]]]
                 A list with preprocessor options.

-                A ``preprocessor`` is a dictionary that specifies what processing(s) are performed on each word before its looked up in the model vocabulary.
+                A ``preprocessor`` is a dictionary that specifies what processing(s) are performed on each word before it is looked up in the model vocabulary.
                 For example, the ``preprocessor``
                 ``{'lowecase': True, 'strip_accents': True}`` allows you to lowercase and remove the accent from each word before searching for them in the model vocabulary.
 Note that an empty dictionary ``{}`` indicates that no preprocessing is done.

                 The possible options for a preprocessor are:

                 *   ``lowercase``: ``bool``.
 Indicates that the words are transformed to lowercase.
                 *   ``uppercase``: ``bool``.
 Indicates that the words are transformed to